santisq/PSParallelPipeline/README.md

 </div>

-`PSParallelPipeline` is a PowerShell module featuring the `Invoke-Parallel` cmdlet, designed to process pipeline input objects in parallel.
+`PSParallelPipeline` is a PowerShell module featuring the `Invoke-Parallel` cmdlet, designed to process pipeline input objects in parallel using multithreading.
 It mirrors the capabilities of [`ForEach-Object -Parallel`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object) from PowerShell 7.0+, bringing this functionality to Windows PowerShell 5.1, surpassing the constraints of [`Start-ThreadJob`](https://learn.microsoft.com/en-us/powershell/module/threadjob/start-threadjob?view=powershell-7.4).

 # Why Use This Module?

 Except for [`-AsJob`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-7.4#-asjob), `Invoke-Parallel` delivers the same capabilities as `ForEach-Object -Parallel` and adds support for [Common Parameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters)—a feature missing from the built-in cmdlet.
+For larger datasets or time-intensive tasks, `Invoke-Parallel` can significantly reduce execution time compared to sequential processing.

 ## Streamlined Pipeline Processing

+`Invoke-Parallel` can stream objects as they complete, a capability shared with `ForEach-Object -Parallel`.
+Each iteration sleeps for 1 second, but `Select-Object -First 1` stops the pipeline after the first object is available, resulting in a total time of ~1 second instead of 11 seconds if all `0..10` were processed sequentially.

 ```powershell
 Measure-Command {